 Wall brushes are among the most commonly used style for professionals because they’re wide, thickly bristled, and boast maximum coverage.
 This allows the painter to load it up with much more paint than the other brush types and apply it smoothly.
 These models can be used on any type of home painting job and have the most versatility.

 So, as you can see, professional home painters use a series of different brushes to create the stunning results you’re after.
 As such, it often takes someone experienced with these tools to know when each is most effectively used and how to properly apply paint with them.
 At Bear Mountain Custom Painting, we’re proud to say that we have some of the best painters in the business.
-In fact, our home exterior painting services in Atlanta are considered among the highest quality offered in the area.
+In fact, our home exterior painting services in Cumming, GA are considered among the highest quality offered in the area.
 Because of this, you can be rest assured that we’ll approach your project with all the necessary equipment in-hand.